 The PLP workshops are practical and interactive and give school staff the opportunity to network with peers from the sector.

 Community language schools that are not funded by OMI are also able to access the PLP.

-For information on course dates and registration visit the AIMWA website here.
+For information on course dates and bookings visit the Community Languages website.

 The State Library of Western Australia (SLWA) houses an extensive collection of teaching materials and resources for more than 40 languages.
 The collection has been made available to language teachers, particularly those from the community languages sector, through the Office of Multicultural Interests.